housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 npm run precache
 {% endhighlight %}

-After a few minutes you should see the following output.
+After a few minutes you should a similar output.

 ![Service worker output](assets/progressive-angular-applications/service-worker-output.png){: .article-image-with-border }

 It generated a `service-worker.js` file right in your root folder!
+You can see the output also includes the total size and number of assets that are cached.
+This corresponds to the total number of resources that your application shell contains.

-If you take a look at the file, you'll see logic that `installs` and `activates` your service worker.
+Furthermore, if you take a look at the actual file, you'll see logic that `installs` and `activates` your service worker.
 You can also find where it caches and returns requests (`fetch` event).

 Now this is all pretty cool and everything, but having the service worker in the root of our application isn't going to help us.
 This is because when you run a production build with the CLI (`ng build --prod`), it generates the compiled, bundled and minifed code in a `dist/` subdirectory which we deploy and host.
 We can update our `precache` script to make this happen.